CCMS-UCSD/GNPSDocumentation/docs/singlespectrum.md

 ![img](img/singlespectrum/datasetfilematches.png)

-This view provides the full file path for all the files withing each dataset along with the associated metadata for each file.
+This view provides the full file path for all the files from each dataset along with the associated metadata for each file.

 ## Citation